Skip to content

 • AI-driven insights should surface hot leads, deal risks, and next steps.

-Why HubSpot Wins the CRM Adoption Game (And Why Salesforce Struggles)
+Why HubSpot Is the Best CRM for User Adoption vs. Salesforce

 Not all CRMs are built for adoption. (which is bonkers)